shuzhao-li-lab/asari/README.md

 When a study has N (default 10) or fewer samples, the MassGrid assembly uses a slower algorithm to compensate statistical distribution.

-If the individual files are large or the sample number is very high, it is easy to split the data and run asari separately.
-One can then use `asari join` to merge the results [in progress].

 Future improvement can be made by implementing some functions, e.g. chromatogram building, in C.

 Platforms, Anaconda and Docker
 ==============================